 Key Features

-- Accessibility across various devices
+- Device Accessibility

 Secondly, Canvas is one of the most interactive and sleekly designed LMSes because of its advanced cloud-based features and functionality.

-It’s web based platform comes with features like a drag-and-drop course template builder, discussion boards, quizzes, and a grading grid.
+Its web-based platform comes with features like a drag-and-drop course template builder, discussion boards, quizzes, and a grading grid.

 Key Features